Hugh J. Knerr: Career

 After the United States entered World War II, Knerr was called back to active duty as a colonel in July 1942.
 He served as deputy commander of the Air Service Command at Patterson AAB until July 1943, when he was promoted to brigadier general and sent to England on Arnold's recommendation.
 At that time, the Combined Bomber Offensive was being hindered by a low rate of aircraft availability because of maintenance and supply problems, and Knerr was sent to re-organize the system.
 He acted as both Deputy Commanding General and Commanding General of the VIII Service Command, Eighth Air Force; then from January 1945 as Commander, Air Technical Service Command Europe, which was responsible for all support to both the Eighth and Ninth Air Forces.
 Additionally, he was promoted to major general in March 1944, and after the invasion of Europe in June 1944, held the position of Deputy Commander for Administration, U.S. Strategic Air Forces, Europe in addition to his other duties.

 In June 1945, he returned to Wright Field to command the Army Air Forces' Air Technical Service Command until February 1946.
-Following the war he transferred to the newly formed Air Force.
+Following the war, he transferred to the newly formed Air Force.
 Later assignments included serving as a special assistant to U.S. Secretary of the Air Force Stuart Symington and Inspector General of the Air Force.
 His retirement was effective as of November 1, 1949.

 Awards he received include the Distinguished Service Medal, the Legion of Merit, and the Bronze Star Medal.

+Effective dates of promotion

+Source: Knerr effectively skipped the rank of Lt.
+Col.